Container Garden Ideas

 Grow Edibles in Containers

-Create edible gardens in planters with herbs or compact vegetable varieties such as lettuces, kale, cherry tomatoes and peppers.
+You can create edible gardens in planters with herbs.
+Or you may consider growing compact vegetable varieties, such as lettuces, kale, cherry tomatoes and peppers.
 These smaller varieties often have generous yields.
 You can keep a container of herbs growing indoors year-round.

 Tip: Use a large container and add frames or tomato cages to combine low-growing and climbing vegetables.
 This lets you grow more in less space.